 Yifan Peng

-I received my Ph.D. in Electrical and Computer Engineering from Carnegie Mellon University, Pittsburgh, PA, USA in 2025, where I was fortunate to be supervised by Prof. Shinji Watanabe (Sep 2021 - May 2025) and Prof. Ian Lane (Aug 2020 - Aug 2021; now at UC, Santa Cruz).
-Prior to that, I received my bachelor’s degree from the Department of Electronic Engineering, Tsinghua University, Beijing, China in 2020.
+I am a Research Scientist at NVIDIA NeMo Speech AI team.
+I received my Ph.D. in Electrical and Computer Engineering from Carnegie Mellon University, Pittsburgh, PA, USA, in 2025, where I was fortunate to be supervised by Prof. Shinji Watanabe (Sep 2021 - May 2025) and Prof. Ian Lane (Aug 2020 - Aug 2021; now at UC, Santa Cruz).
+Prior to that, I received my bachelor’s degree from the Department of Electronic Engineering, Tsinghua University, Beijing, China, in 2020.
+During my Ph.D., I interned at NVIDIA NeMo (Summer 2024), Meta FAIR (Summer 2023), and ASAPP (Summer 2022), where I conducted research on speech language models and speech recognition.

-I published first-authored papers at top-tier AI/speech conferences, such as ICML, ACL, NAACL, ICASSP, and INTERSPEECH.
-Several projects that I was involved in received notable recognition, including EMNLP 2024 Best Paper Award, IEEE SLT 2024 Best Paper Award, ICASSP 2023 Top 3% Paper Recognition (3 papers), and SPIE Medical Imaging 2020 Best Student Paper Award Finalist.
+I am interested in building open multimodal foundation models for speech and language processing.
+My recent focus at NVIDIA has been on multimodal large language models (LLMs) and full-duplex speech-to-speech dialog systems.
+I have published papers at top-tier ML/AI/NLP/speech conferences, including ICML, ICLR, ACL, EMNLP, NAACL, AAAI, ICASSP, INTERSPEECH, and more.
+I received INTERSPEECH 2025 Best Student Paper Award (first-authored), EMNLP 2024 Best Paper Award, IEEE SLT 2024 Best Paper Award, ICASSP 2023 Top 3% Paper Recognition (two first-authored and one co-authored), and SPIE Medical Imaging 2020 Best Student Paper Award Finalist (first-authored).

-- Speech encoder architecture design: Branchformer (ICML’22), E-Branchformer vs Conformer (INTERSPEECH’23)
+- Novel speech encoder architectures: Branchformer (ICML’22), E-Branchformer vs Conformer (INTERSPEECH’23)

 - Speech model compression: I3D (ICASSP’23 Top 3%), HJ-Pruning (ICASSP’23 Top 3%), DPHuBERT (INTERSPEECH’23)